ryancdickson/crp-staging/content/index.md

 #### 1.2.1 Maximum Number of CAs per CA Owner

-If a CA Owner already has two (2) or more self-signed root CA certificates included in the Chrome Root Store, the Chrome Root Program will only accept a new Root Inclusion Request to replace an existing certificate (i.e., 'one in, one out').
+If a CA Owner already has two (2) or more self-signed root CA certificates included in the Chrome Root Store, the Chrome Root Program will only accept a new CCADB Root Inclusion Request to replace an existing certificate (i.e., 'one in, one out').

 **No later than June 15, 2026**, CA Owners with more than two (2) self-signed root CA certificates in the Chrome Root Store MUST submit a written consolidation plan to the Chrome Root Program.
 This plan MUST identify the two (2) root CA certificates that will remain in the Chrome Root Store and MUST define a date **before September 15, 2027**, (00:00 UTC) for when a SCTNotAfter constraint will take effect for all of their other root CA certificates.